cschol/vcv-plugindownloader/README.md

 For certain modules (e.g. Fundamental), a git `branch` or `tag` needs to be checked out for the build to succeed (`master` is not compatible with the currently release tag).
 This `branch` or `tag` is hard-coded in the script and will be updated as required.
-Note, that plugins that are pinned like that will not be updated automatically as other modules that just build from `HEAD` of the `master` branch.
+Note, that plugins that are pinned like that will not be updated automatically.

 ## Supported platforms